Nara1469/command-line-team-profile/README.md

 An email address in the HTML is clicked my default email program opens and populates the TO field of the email with the address.
 Also, the GitHub username is clicked the GitHub profile opens in a new tab.

+The created HTML uses CSS3 with a responsive layout that adapts to any viewport.

 ## Test

 The tests for all classes (in the ./tests directory).